Alone at Sam’s – An Evening With… + The Colours (album review)

 Breaking Glass- David Bowie

-Courage, Failure, Rosebud (Under Marshall Law)- DragonAvenger, OA
+Courage, Failure, Rosebud (Under Martial Law)- DragonAvenger, OA

 Loving the Alien (2003 live version from A Reality Tour)- David Bowie